By Kyle Courtright

 Understand the way that they communicate before hiring — it will save you a lot of time and money in the end.

 What are your needs?
 Just a logo?
 Or do you need a full branding package and some SEO work?

 Choose a designer that can take on every type of project you need done.
-Trust me, it will make your life easier to just have one graphic designer, rather than a graphic designer, a web guy, a SEO guy and a banner guy.
-You have enough to do already.
-Find someone who has the range to meet all of your business’ design needs.
+Trust me, it will make your life easier to just have one graphic designer, rather than a graphic designer, a web guy and a SEO guy.
+Also, instead of hiring a banner guy, you can make banners by yourself using banner generator.